Set your sights on the North of Ireland! This is a part of the Emerald Isle that once experienced is never forgotten.

 Day 2: Ballintoy to Derry

-What a way to start the day, The Giant's Causeway!
-Follow in the footsteps of Giants on the eighth natural wonder of the world, with its thousands of hexagonal columns you can make up your mind what caused it; a giant or geology?
-We travel further along the beautiful coast to Derry, our home for the night.
-This medieval city will test your emotions as you are brought face to face with its troubled history both past and present.
-(B)
+What a way to start the day, the Giant's Causeway!
+Follow in the footsteps of giants at the eighth natural wonder of the world, with its thousands of hexagonal columns.
+Created by a giant or geology, you decide!
+This place has inspired artists and stirred scientific debates for centuries and is one of the most Instagrammed places in Ireland!
+After hearing the tales of the giant Finn MacCool, we travel further along the beautiful Irish coast to Derry, our home for the night.
+This medieval city will test your emotions as you are brought face to face with its troubled history, both past and present, on an optional award-winning walking tour led by a local guide.

 Day 3: Derry to Galway

-Travel back in time!
-We spend a whole day on Inis Mór, the largest of the Aran Islands.
-The locals are fluent Irish (Gaelic) speakers and you’re free to explore the island and get chatting to them over a pint.
-3,000 miles of stone walls await as you walk, hire a horse and cart or rent a bike to explore the island.
-You can’t miss the awe-inspiring Dun Aonghasa, a 3,000 year old Iron Age ring fort perched on the edge of a 300 foot high cliff.
-After a tremendous day it’s time to head back to the main land for a pint of Guinness or two in one of Galway’s many buzzing pubs.
-(B)
+Travel back in time when we take a ferry across the Atlantic Ocean and spend a whole day on Inis Mór, the largest of the Aran Islands.
+The locals are fluent in Irish Gaelic and super friendly, so if you feel like brushing up your Gaelic skills, get chatting with them and get some serious insight into a rural island way of life.
+You can rent a bike or hire a horse and cart and explore the island’s magnificent landscape.
+There are a staggering 3,000 miles of stone walls on Inis Mór, you have never seen anything like that!
+And don’t miss the awe-inspiring Dun Aonghasa, a 3,000-year-old Iron Age ring fort perched on the edge of a 300-foot high cliff.
+After a fen-feckin-tastic day, it’s time to head back to the mainland for a pint of Guinness or two in one of Galway’s many buzzing pubs.

 Day 5: Galway to Dublin